 The Contractor's experience shall be documented by providing a project summary that includes for each referenced project, the project start and completion dates, total quantity of geotextile installed (specifically indicate if high-strength geotextile installed), and a detailed description of the project, site conditions, and subsurface conditions.
-The project description shall include details of the geotextile materials, the equipment and technique used to install the geotextiles, the average and maximum area of geotextile installed, the client name and address, the name and telephone number of the representative of the consultant and owner for whom the work was performed and who can attest to the successful completion of the work, and any other information relevant to demonstrating the Contractor's qualifications.
+The project description shall include details of the geotextile materials, the equipment and technique used to install the geotextiles, the average and maximum area of geotextile installed, the client name and address, the name and telephone number of the representative of the successful completion of the work, and any other information relevant to demonstrating the Contractor's qualifications.

 - b.
 Resume of supervisor documenting experience and qualifications in the installation of both normal and high-strength geotextile.
 The Contractor shall have a full-time supervisor who has been in responsible charge of supervising geotextile installation operations for at least five projects in the last five years.
 The supervisor shall be present at the work site at all times during installation operations.
 The acceptability of the supervisor, as well as any replacement for the supervisor, will be subject to the approval of the Department. - c.
 Shop drawings showing the planned locations and elevations of all high-strength geotextiles.
 The installation sequence shall also be provided including any required staging.
 The shop drawings shall also show the location of the bridge abutment, and the limits of the final embankment and construction staging. - d.
 Detailed description of proposed installation procedures - e.
-Proposed methods and equipment for sewn seams

-3. Site Preparation
+Proposed methods and equipment for sewn seams - 3.
+Site Preparation